Decadent German Chocolate Cupcakes filled with a toasted coconut-pecan filling and finished with chocolate ganache buttercream.

 - Use a small pointed spoon or a piping tip to remove a circle of cake from the middle of each cupcake.
 Discard the cut-out cake.

-- Use the spoon or knife to insert the coconut filling into the hole of each cupcake until it is flush with the top of the cupcake.
+- Use a spoon or knife to insert the coconut filling into the hole of each cupcake, ensuring it is flush with the top of the cupcake.

 - Pipe stars around the outside of each cupcake.
-Fill the center of the frosting stars with coconut filling.
+Then, add more coconut filling to the top of each cupcake, letting the frosting stars contain it.

 - Store cupcakes in an airtight container.